MicrosoftDocs/win32/desktop-src/MsCS/generic-scripts-usenetworkname.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '694fd56f-6e06-456f-8912-180f6ddf74a6'
+ms.assetid: 694fd56f-6e06-456f-8912-180f6ddf74a6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["UseNetworkName Failover Cluster ,for generic scripts", "UseNetworkName Failover Cluster"]
+- UseNetworkName Failover Cluster ,for generic scripts
+- UseNetworkName Failover Cluster
 topic_type:
 - apiref
 api_name:
 - UseNetworkName
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # UseNetworkName

 \[This property is no longer available for use as of Windows Server 2012.\]

 This property is not supported.

 **Windows Server 2008 R2 and Windows Server 2008:  **

 Affects the outcome of a call to the [**GetComputerName**](https://msdn.microsoft.com/library/windows/desktop/ms724295) function.**UseNetworkName** is a property of a [generic script](generic-script.md) resource.
 The following table summarizes the attributes of the **UseNetworkName** property.